Evolution of Worcestershire county boundaries since 1844: Review of the West Midlands (City of Birmingham) Boundaries with Bromsgrove (Hereford and Worcester)

 Fig 13: "Review of the West Midlands (City of Birmingham) Boundaries with Bromsgrove (Hereford & Worcester)" (Report No. 629) 9 January 1992 – Map showing the proposals transferring territory between Hereford & Worcester and the West Midlands.

 The last territory exchange between the West Midlands County and Hereford & Worcester or its successor administrative authority occurred along sections of the Birmingham and Bromsgrove district boundary.
 The draft proposals and final report of the LBGCE Review of the West Midlands (City of Birmingham) Boundaries with Bromsgrove (Hereford & Worcester) proposed Frankley, Kitwell, Rubery, Walkers Heath and the remainder of Rednal and Bartley Reservoir transfer to Birmingham, as per Fig 13.
 The rationale for the proposals were the unification of several housing estates built and maintained by Birmingham City Council, under the Town Development Act 1952, which fell within the Bromsgrove boundary.
 These were referred to as the "North Worcester developments".
 Frankley was split into two parts with New Frankley and the area around Bartley Reservoir transferred from Bromsgrove to Birmingham in April 1995.
-The small village of Frankley remained in Hereford & Worcester and formed a new Civil Parish under the same name.
+The small village of Frankley remained in Hereford and Worcester and formed a new civil parish under the same name.
 Hopwood's surrounding areas were transferred from the city to Bromsgrove.
-Rubery remained within Hereford & Worcester (and the successor Worcestershire authority), contrary to the LGBCE final proposal.
+Rubery remained within Hereford and Worcester (and the successor Worcestershire authority), contrary to the LGBCE final proposal.

 These boundary changes were relatively minor in comparison to previous transfers.